What I wish educators knew about my child who has cortical visual impairment (CVI).

 1. Cortical visual impairment (CVI) is a brain based impairment.
 That means that my son’s vision can improve.
 Vision improves with appropriate assessment, interventions, accommodations and support (The CVI Range, Roman-Lantzy).

 2. My child’s cortical visual impairment is about visual processing in the brain and his ability to interpret what he is looking at.
-My son’s CVI is not about visual acuity.
+My son’s CVI is about visual recognition, not acuity.
 CVI is about the brain, not the eye.

-3. My child with CVI needs opportunities to use his vision throughout the day (Roman).
-He needs to be given the chance to use vision – before others label objects and images for him.
+3. My child with CVI needs opportunities to use his vision throughout the day.
+He needs to be given the chance to use vision – before others label objects, images, everything for him.
+Looking is an opportunity to learn.

 5. Although behaviors can look similar (looking at lights, movement, shiny objects, the need for routine and predictability, to name a few), my child has cortical visual impairment (CVI), not autism spectrum disorder (ASD).
 Approaches for children with autism are inappropriate for my child with CVI.
 What helps my child are approaches for CVI, including his accommodations, modifications, and a CVI perspective.